 Desserts like this pear cobbler are helping me avoid the blues.
 It’s hard not to feel soothed when enjoying a fruity fall dessert, especially paired with a big scoop of vanilla ice cream.
 While you can’t go wrong with a classic apple cobbler, I actually think this pear cobbler is better because it’s more unique.
 There are so many apple desserts during the holiday season.
 Pears shine when given the starring role.

 - Judge doneness by the look of the topping.
 It should be golden brown around the edges with juices bubbling out from underneath.
 The center of the filling can be more pale as long as it’s solid.

 - Good baking pears include Bartlett, Anjou or Bosc.
 You can use one type or a mix.
-Avoid Comice pears; they can be very juicy.
+Avoid Comice pears; they can be a bit too juicy, making them better for snacking.
 In a pinch, you can use a couple of them.

-- Aim for pears that are ripe but not mushy.
+- You want to use pears that are ripe but not mushy.
 To test for ripeness: press gently against the neck of the fruit.
 The pear should give slightly but still hold its shape without denting or bruising.

 - 2 1/2 pounds ripe pears, peeled, cored, and cut into 1/2-inch chunks (about 6-7, see notes)

 - 1/2 teaspoon ground cinnamon

 - 2 ounces unsalted butter, melted

 - 1/2 cup all-purpose flour